pbrisbin/bugsnag-haskell/bugsnag/README.md

     }
 ```

-In order to treat it like an actual Haskell `Exception`, wrap it in
+In order to treat it like an actual Haskell `Exception` (including to report
-`AsException`:
+it), wrap it in `AsException`:

 ```hs
 notifyBugsnag settings $ AsException ex